LCuretti/Ameritrade-Interface/README.md

 TDAuthentication.py:

-    Keeps a valid token access to be use by TDAPI(endpoint requests).
+    Keeps a valid token access to be used by TDAPI(endpoint requests).

     In order to get client_id, redirect_uri you have to register API client at https://developer.tdameritrade.com